Is It Safe To Drive In A Storm?

 Puddles and potholes

-After prolonged rain, potholes can quickly fill with water or roads can be completely covered in a layer of water which obscures the depth of the holes.
+After prolonged rain, potholes can quickly fill with water, or roads can be completely covered in a layer of water, which obscures the depth of the holes.
 Driving through these too quickly can cause punctures, bulged tyres and wheel damage.
-Potholes can be damaging at the best of times, but driving at speed because you cannot see them can exasperate the damage.
+Potholes can be damaging at the best of times, so be sure to watch your speed when the roads are waterlogged.

 Slipping and stopping

 Wet surfaces, especially paired with ice, can be a danger to you, other drivers, other road users, and pedestrians.
-Stopping distance drastically increases when there is not enough grip on the road.
-Unfortunately, this isn’t just down to you as a driver but relies upon how other drivers act too, and, if other road users are going too fast or recklessly, there is an increased chance of collisions and other accidents.
-Corners, stops, junctions, hills, bridges, and other more tricky areas on the road are hot spots for accidents.
+Stopping distances drastically increase when there’s not enough grip on the road.
+Unfortunately, this isn’t just down to you or your skill as a driver; it relies upon how other drivers act too, and, if other road users are going too fast or recklessly, there’s an increased chance of collisions and other accidents.
+Corners, stops, junctions, hills, bridges, and other trickier areas on the road are hot spots for accidents.

 Flooding and breaking down

-Areas which are prone to flooding can have indicators which inform you as to how deep the water usually is.
-However, during unprecedented rainfall and storms, these may be inaccurate and many areas which don’t usually flood won’t have any markers at all.
-Driving too fast through high water can cause trouble for other road users and may cause damage to your car.
-On top of this, there is a chance that your engine could become waterlogged which can lead to engine failure.
+Areas that are prone to flooding can often have level indicators to show how deep the water actually is.
+But, during unprecedented rainfall and storms, these may be inaccurate – and many areas that don’t usually flood won’t have any markers at all.

 Falling objects and roadblocks